 – Roll them in flour.

-- Bring water in a big pot to a boil (with 1 tsp salt).
+– Bring water in a big pan to a boil (with 1 tsp salt).

-- Remove them out right away, put them on a clean kitchen cloth so they can dry.
+– Remove them right away, place on a clean kitchen cloth so they can dry.

 – Proceed in this fashion until all noodles are cooked.

 – Schupfnudeln are dry after 30-60 minutes and can be mixed with the Sauerkraut.

 1. If you don’t want to mix the Schupfnudeln with Sauerkraut, just add some butter in a non-stick pan, and brown for some minutes.